C-RAN = Centralized Radio Access Network

 What is a Chatbot?
 A chatbot (also known as a talkbot, chatterbot, Bot, IM bot, interactive agent, or Artificial Conversational Entity) is a computer program or an artificial intelligence which conducts a conversation via auditory or textual methods.
 Such programs are often designed to convincingly simulate how a human would behave as a conversational partner, thereby passing the Turing test.
 The design of Mavenir RCS opens up possibilities to provide advanced communication between third party businesses and messaging users for a wide range of services such as Chatbots, Plugins, Artificial Intelligence and other third-party industrial applications.
 For more information see our Messaging as a Platform services.

 What is Cloud Network Function?
 Cloud Network Function is defined as a virtual network function (VNF), but with the added functionality of a VNF Manager and/or orchestration (MANO) that enable automated, elastic demand and service chaining functionality.
 Network functions virtualization (NFV) sometimes goes by VNF in the industry.
 Often used interchangeably, both focus primarily on optimization of the network services, contrary to software-defined networking (SDN), which separates the control and forwarding plane for a centralized view of the network.
 Virtual network function is designed to consolidate and deliver the networking components necessary to support a fully virtualized environment.

 Cloud RAN = Cloud Radio Access Network

 What is Cloud RAN?
-Cloud RAN is sometimes referred to Virtualized RAN (vRAN).
+Cloud RAN is sometimes referred to as Virtualized RAN (vRAN).
 It is a broader understanding of the C-RAN, which does not limit the RAN to having a centralized architecture.
 The Cloud RAN in this usage can also imply a MEC architecture, which pushes processing power out to the Access portion of the network, and even further out to the devices themselves.

 COTS = Commercial Off The Shelf